Virginia Woolf and Politics

 A valuable part of the course is the chance to talk with other students, of all ages, who are deeply interested in Woolf.
 And there are plenty of places in and around college where you can read and think by yourself.
 Evening activities include talks, readings, and a formal Cambridge college dinner.
 Some evenings will be free for you to pursue your own interests, or spend time with other participants.

-We are also excited to offer a second summer course, 8 to 13 July 2018: Women Writers: Emily Brontë to Elizabeth Bowen.
+We are also pleased to offer a second summer course, 8 to 13 July 2018: Women Writers: Emily Brontë to Elizabeth Bowen.
 This takes place in the week immediately following Woolf and Politics.

 Early bird discount for bookings made by 22 December 2017.